nelci592/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/how-to-connect-to-a-sql-database.md

 1. In the __Connection string__ text-box, type the prepared and tested connection string                   or click the __Build...__ button.
 If you click the __Build...__ button, you should see the __Connection Properties__ dialog:

-* __Data source:__ shows the type of data source that will be used, based on the selected .NET data provider.
+   + __Data source:__ shows the type of data source that will be used, based on the selected .NET data provider.
 The value should be filled automatically, if a valid .NET provider is set through the __Data provider__ drop-down.

-* __Data source box:__ Shows the type of data source that will be used, based on the selected .NET data provider.
+   + __Data source box:__ Shows the type of data source that will be used, based on the selected .NET data provider.

-* __Server name box:__ Enter the address or name for your SQL Server instance.
+   + __Server name box:__ Enter the address or name for your SQL Server instance.

-* __Logon to the server/database__: Enter the logon credentials, or if it is supported by the .NET data provider,                       select to 'Use Windows Authentication'.
+   + __Logon to the server/database__: Enter the logon credentials, or if it is supported by the .NET data provider,                       select to 'Use Windows Authentication'.
 Select the option that is appropriate for accessing and running the SQL Server database.
 The settings are turned into standard connection strings attributes.
 For more details, check [The Connection Strings Reference](https://www.connectionstrings.com/).

-* __Select or enter a database name:__ The option depends on the selected .NET data provider and the required attributes for building the connection string.
+   + __Select or enter a database name:__ The option depends on the selected .NET data provider and the required attributes for building the connection string.
 If the option is visible, enter a valid database on the server e.g. __AdventureWorks__ (MSSQL database used by Telerik Reporting local examples).
 At the end, click __Test connection__ to verify that your connection works.
 Click __OK__.
 You should see the connection string's attributes written in the __Connection string__ text-box.

->important Not all connection strings can be built with the  __Connection Properties__  dialog,                     and in such cases the  __Build...__  button remains disbled.
+   >note Not all connection strings can be built with the  __Connection Properties__  dialog,                     and in such cases the  __Build...__  button remains disbled.
 The connection string will have to be typed manually.
 For our tutorial we will connect to AdventureWorks database installed on MSSQL server instance:

 1. Select __Build new data connection__.